 In conclusion, the GSP 670 is a great headset, but it’s hard to judge it outside the context of it being the first wireless gaming headset made by Sennheiser.

-But it also has an underwhelming if functional software, a battery life that’s hard to get excited about, and a wireless signal that can only be described as poor.
+But it also has an underwhelming if functional software, a battery life that’s hard to get excited about, and a weak wireless signal.

 Is it the best wireless gaming headset for $350?
 It is if you just want the best sounding headset on the market, and you don’t mind the downsides we’ve just mentioned.

 Yet, if you want a headset that’s a bit more versatile or one that you can carry into the adjacent room or even the one next to that with impunity, then you should consider some of the alternatives.